EARLY HEARING DETECTION AND INTERVENTION VIRTUAL CONFERENCE

 Filming and photography

 Presentations/Posters may be recorded, transcribed and or videotaped for the purpose of being used and distributed in various formats by the EHDI Planning Committee.
-Unless a presenter specifically objects in writing prior to the EHDI Meeting, the EHDI Planning Committee has permission and is authorized to videotape, audiotape, photograph, record, edit or otherwise reproduce presentations/posters and to use in formats and purposes as stated.
-No other filming can be done during the EHDI meeting without written permission.
+Unless a presenter specifically objects in writing prior to the EHDI Conference, the EHDI Planning Committee has permission and is authorized to videotape, audiotape, photograph, record, edit or otherwise reproduce presentations/posters and to use in formats and purposes as stated.
+No other filming can be done during the EHDI Conference without written permission.